m10io/frumsceaft/README.md

 Frumsceaft is an Anglo-Saxon word that means "creation" or "origin".
 Since Frumsceaft will be one of the first things that run on your device it seems fitting.

 ## Coming Soon (TM)
-1. Non-secure image signature verification
+- [x] Support for the SM32L5
-2. KMU and CryptoCell support libraries
+- [x] Build helpers and scripts to make linking veneer implibs easier.
-3. Support for the SM32L5
+- [ ] Non-secure image signature verification
-4. Build helpers and scripts to make linking veneer implibs easier.
+- [ ] KMU and CryptoCell support libraries